 On the contrary, wholesale termination services offered by a particular network operator cannot be provided elsewhere.
-This means that network operators offering termination services have an incentive to increase termination charges to boost revenue and subsequently increase the costs of retail customers subscribed to competing operators.
+This means that network operators offering termination services have an incentive to increase termination charges to boost revenue and subsequently increase the costs of end-users subscribed with competing operators.